Published

 Professional Responsibility and California Subjects

+At this point, you've covered most of the California Bar Exam.
 Roughly 60–70 percent of your total score comes from the MBE subjects.
+Another 14 percent comes from the Performance Test.

-The rest—Community Property, Wills, Trusts, Corporations, Agency, Partnership, and Remedies—together make up about 12 percent of the exam, spread across two essays worth roughly 6 percent each.
+That leaves only 15–25 percent for California-specific subjects, and within that slice, Professional Responsibility alone accounts for roughly 6 percent.
+The rest, Community Property, Wills, Trusts, Corporations, Agency, Partnership, and Remedies, together make up about 12 percent of the exam, spread across two essays worth roughly 6 percent each.

 Professional Responsibility – ≈6 Percent of the Exam